 Judy Mohr Peterson was appointed assistant director for the Division of Medical Assistance Programs (DMAP) in September 2009.
 She joined DHS in 1997, and her experience includes eight years in DMAP as a manager of the analysis and evaluation unit and in research.
 She also has administered the caseload forecasting and actuarial services team.
 Before working for DHS and OHA, Judy was on a team that researched and reported on children's mental health in Texas.
 She received her doctoral degree in sociocultural anthropology from the University of Texas at Austin.

-Cathy Kaufmann, M.S.W., became OHA's Medical Alignment Director in October 2012.
-In that role, Cathy oversees health policy development and alignment within OHA, DHS, and Cover Oregon, Oregon's health insurance exchange.
-Cathy previously served OHA as the Administrator of the Office of Healthy Kids and the Office of Client and Community Services.
+Cathy Kaufmann, M.S.W., is the director of the Oregon Health Authority’s Transformation Center.
+In 2012, Cathy was OHA's Interim Medical Alignment Director, where she oversaw health policy development and alignment within OHA, DHS, and Cover Oregon, Oregon's health insurance exchange.
+Prior to that, Cathy served OHA as the Administrator of the Office of Healthy Kids and the Office of Client and Community Services.
 Healthy Kids was the largest expansion of health coverage in Oregon since the inception of the Oregon Health Plan in 1994 and is currently one of the largest expansions of coverage for children nationally.
 Prior to her joining OHA, Cathy served as the Policy & Communications Director for Children First for Oregon, a statewide child advocacy organization, and co-chaired the Human Services Coalition of Oregon.
-Cathy and her husband are the proud parents of two active boys, Ben, age 9, and Nate, age 4.
+Cathy and her husband are the proud parents of two active boys, Ben and Nate.